IsaacAppiahDonkor/IsaacAppiahDonkor/README.md

 - 🌱 I’m currently learning.

-- 👨‍💻 All of my projects are available at
+- 👨‍💻 All of my projects are available here.

 - 📫 How to reach me **appiahdonkori@gmail.com**